About Us

 Golding Fiber Tools is a family-owned business that started in 2002 as an ancillary branch of Fine Art Woodcarving LLC.
 We are committed to producing fiber tools that will be used and enjoyed for their distinctive attributes of artistic design, fine craftsmanship, and precision engineering.

-Tom, Master Woodworker of 40 years and Master Woodcarver in the classical tradition for 27 years, is the primary designer and builder of our fiber tools.
-Diane, shepherdess, spinner, knitter, and novice weaver is the business manager of Golding Fiber Tools.
+Tom, Master Woodworker of 45 years and Master Woodcarver in the classical tradition for 30 years, is the primary designer and builder of our fiber tools.
+Diane, spinner, knitter, and novice weaver is the business manager of Golding Fiber Tools.
 She handles the packing and shipping, and tests spins all spindles and wheels before they leave the shop.
-At most other times she's either tending her vegetable garden or practicing the piano.
+At most other times she's either tending her vegetable and flower gardens or practicing the piano.

 Both sons, Seth and Obe are involved in the business.
 Seth and his wife Lisa live in Essex, Vermont.
 A woodworker and woodcarver, Seth handcrafts many of the RingSpindles, and handcarves some of the spinning wheels.
 He is the designer and builder of our Micro Lazy Kate and is currently in the design phase of building a prototype for a travel size Golding spinning wheel.